rmkraus/video-search-and-summarization-devx/.devx/lab_custom/README.md

 <img src="_static/robots/assembly.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

 The VSS Blueprint is up and running and we have worked with the API to process some video.
-Let's practice that again, but also take a deeper dive into tuning the video ingestion pipeline.
+Let's practice that again, but also take a deeper dive into the tuning parameters for the video ingestion pipeline.

 <!--fold:break -->